Brad-Hammond/Happy-Hounds/README.md

 #### Gallery

-This is my gallery page mock-up on desktop, in the final product I opted for a different layout of the images and inlcuded a color gradient background.<br>
+This is my gallery page mock-up on desktop, in the final product I opted for a different layout of the images and included a color gradient background.<br>

 ![Desktop Gallery Page](assets/readmeimages/Gallery-Desktop.jpg)